bhavyadeep-purswani/JsonTOXML/README.md

 # JsonToXML

-A module to convert JSON to XML format.
+A Python module to convert JSON to XML format.

 # Details